-All Souls' recognises that all matters relating to child protection are confidential.
+All Aquila schools and the central office recognise that all matters relating to child protection are confidential.
 The Head Teacher or DSL will only disclose information about a pupil to other members of staff on a 'need to know' basis.

 All members of staff must be aware that whilst they have duties to keep any information about children, families and colleagues which have access to as a result of their role confidential, they also have a professional responsibility to share information with other agencies in order to safeguard children.
+DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.